 Tail positions and movements give quick and very visual clues on the dog’s state of mind.
 A relaxed and low tail means the dog is relaxed in a situation and does not feel any stress.
 If the tail is high, the dog is going through some stress, either positive or negative.
-A big tail with hair standing up is definitely a sign of a very negative stress: The dog is feeling threatened and wants to look threatening.
+A big tail with hair standing up is definitely a sign of a very negative stress: the dog is feeling threatened and wants to look threatening.
 When the tail is very high, almost vertical, then you have in front of you a very confidant dog in a situation which wants to “flaunt” it!
-A dog that is feeling insecure will keep his tail low, from a rounding back, and the tail might even go in between his legs.
+A dog that is feeling insecure will keep its tail low, from a rounding back, and the tail might even go in between its legs.
 If the tail goes as far as touching the dog’s belly, then the dog is completely terrified.

 A wagging tail does not mean a happy dog!
 Slow and hard movements mean the dog is feeling stressed.
 Fast movements from a relaxed tail means the dog is feeling happy and/or having fun.

 Here too, some ears are easier to read.
 Again, look at the base of the ears to get the information you can if your dogs have cropped ears or very long ears that do not seem to move much.
 Relaxed ears are from a relaxed dog.
 If the ears are pointed in a direction, it shows interest and curiosity.
-If the ears are way back, close to his head, then the dog is anxious, insecure and perhaps scared.
+If the ears are way back, close to its head, then the dog is anxious, insecure and perhaps scared.

 This video shows examples of relaxed, insecure, scared and aggressive dogs:

 Try to identify all the subtle signs that give you that whole picture!